Zaxxon709/debridmanager/README.md

 ### Sync Additional Addons:<br>

-- If you decide to install additional supported add-ons you can sync them to your debrid account with one click!
+- If you decide to install additional supported add-ons you can sync them to your debrid account with 1-click!

 <p>Real-Debrid<br>
 RunScript(script.module.myaccts, action=realdebridSync)</p>